moonwalkerz/oc-contact-form/README.md

 ```

 ## Install
-Youu can install this plugin with this command:
+You can install this plugin with this command:

 ```
 composer require moonwalkerz/oc-contact-plugin
 ```

 ## Documentation

+Documentation is coming soon

 ## Contact Us